-Generally, file Form 1099-C for the year in which an identifiable event occurs.
+File Form 1099-C in the year following the calendar year in which the identifiable event occurs.
 See Exceptions, later.
 If you cancel a debt before an identifiable event occurs, you may choose to file Form 1099-C for the year of cancellation.
 No further reporting is required even if a later identifiable event occurs with respect to an amount previously reported.
 Also, you are not required to file an additional or corrected Form 1099-C if you receive payment on a prior year debt.